Ayrshire Castles & Abbeys that can be visited

 The Castle is on a hilltop in the centre of the small village of Dundonald.

 There is a car park and visitor centre below the Castle that provides information and snacks.
-The centre and grounds around the Castle are open free of charge 10.00-17.00 1st April-31st October.
-Guided tours of inside the Castle can be arranged at the visitors centre for a small fee, or you can take a tour yourself.
+The centre and grounds around the Castle are open 10.00-17.00 1st April-31st October.
+Entry about £9 per adult.
 KA2 9HD

 AS Page .
 Website .Clan Bruce